-Cloves contain a number of essential oils, including eugenol, isoeugenol, and methyleugenol.317 Eugenol comprises 85% to 95% of the essential oils in cloves, and has been used as a food flavoring and a local anesthetic for human dentistry.
-It is also classified as an exempted minimum-risk pesticide active ingredient by the US EPA.
+Cloves contain a number of essential oils, including eugenol, isoeugenol, and methyleugenol.198 Eugenol comprises 85% to 95% of the essential oils in cloves, and has been used as a food flavoring and a local anesthetic for human dentistry.
+Eugenol is classified as a "generally regarded as safe" food additive by the FDA and as an exempted least-toxic pesticide active ingredient by the US EPA.
 Eugenol exhibits antifungal, antibacterial, antioxidant, and anticonvulsant activity.
-Some other components of clove oil, such as isoeugenol, are equivocal carcinogens based on studies in rodents.318 Clove oil and its extracts have become popular as anesthetic agents for freshwater and marine finfish because of their wide availability, low cost, and shorter induction times when compared with MS 222.^{319,320} When compared with MS 222 as an anesthetic agent, eugenol was found to have a more rapid induction, prolonged recovery, and narrow margin of safety, as it can cause rapid onset of ventilatory failure at high concentrations (> 400 mg/L).321
+Some other components of clove oil, such as isoeugenol, are equivocal carcinogens based on studies in rodents.199 Clove oil and its extracts have become popular as anesthetic agents for freshwater and marine fish because of their wide availability, low cost, and shorter induction times when compared with MS 222.200,201 When compared with MS 222 as an anesthetic agent, eugenol was found to have a more rapid induction, prolonged recovery, and narrow margin of safety, as it can cause rapid onset of ventilatory failure at high concentrations (> 400 mg/L).202

-The anesthetic mechanism of clove oil and its derivatives has been poorly studied, but they appear to act similarly to other local anesthetics by inhibition of voltage-sensitive sodium channels within the nervous system.296 Studies322-324 of rodents indicate this class of agents may cause paralysis in addition to their anesthetic effects.
+The anesthetic mechanism of clove oil and its derivatives has been poorly studied, but they appear to act similarly to other local anesthetics by inhibition of voltage-sensitive sodium channels within the nervous system.175 Studies203-205 of rodents indicate this class of agents may cause paralysis in addition to their anesthetic effects.

 Advantages-(1) Clove oil and its derivatives are widely available, are relatively inexpensive, and are not controlled substances.
 (2) These agents have a short induction time.
 (3) Clove oil and its derivatives are effective at a wide range of water temperatures.
+(4) Eugenol has low risk for human toxicity at concentrations used for euthanasia of fish.

 Disadvantages-(1) Clove oil and its derivatives are not FDA approved for use as an agent of euthanasia.
 (2) Animals euthanized with clove oil products are not approved for human consumption.
 (3) Some clove oil derivatives are potential carcinogens.
-(4) The impact of clove oil residues in euthanized finfish on the environment or scavenger species has not been determined.
+(4) The impact of clove oil residues in euthanized fish on the environment or scavenger species has not been determined.

-General recommendations-Clove oil, isoeugenol, and eugenol are acceptable agents of euthanasia for finfish.
+General recommendations-Clove oil, isoeugenol, and eugenol are acceptable agents of euthanasia for fish.
 It is recommended that, whenever possible, products with standardized, known concentrations of essential oils be used so that accurate dosing can occur.
 These agents are not acceptable means of euthanasia for animals intended for consumption.